Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Discussion

+The additional test cases presented in Sect. \ref{sss:add} show the effect of other parameter variations on the orbit fitting process.
+The limits of confident orbital motion detection are demonstrated with the long period orbit in Case 7.
+The challenge of inclination fitting is evident throughout the test cases, and particularly in Case 6 for an extreme, near edge-on example.
+Measurements of variation in the observed flux density of the source, caused by periodic Doppler boosting, could provide information on the direction of motion of the source at a given time and thus constrain the inclination \citep{dorazio_relativistic_2015}.
+The potential difficulty in using such a constraint is identifying Doppler boosted emission from intrinsic variability of the source.

+These results hold under the assumption of 10\% fractional and 10~mJy additive noise, on a toy binary model consisting of two Gaussians.
+Increasing the error diminishes the ability of BHEX and the ground array to detect non-linear relative motion of the source, and to fit orbital elements.
+This was demonstrated with Case 4.

-The primary contribution of BHEX is finer angular resolution.
-As such, the example cases shown here with angular separations $\gtrsim15$~\(\mu\)as would also be detectable from the ground (e.g., ngEHT).
-The constraint on total number of observations disappears with ground observations and the effect of increased sampling of the orbit period can clearly be seen in the goodness of fit of the orbits for Case 1 and Case 4.
-The challenge, as discussed in Section \ref{ss:cand}, is finding candidate sources.
+Table \ref{t:error_survey} shows the benefit of BHEX in binary observations.
+The fine angular resolution provides low relative astrometric uncertainties, increasing the orbit fitting ability of the array and potentially opening up a larger population of observable binaries.
+The relative astrometric accuracy of the ngEHT alone has also been evaluated, and the constraint on total number of observations disappears with ground observations.
+The effect of increased sampling of the orbit period can clearly be seen in the goodness of fit of the orbits for Case 1 and Case 4.
+The challenge, as discussed in Sect. \ref{ss:cand}, is finding candidate sources, and we acknowledge the remaining uncertainty in the sub-millimetre detectability of sub-parsec binaries.

 If BHEX could successfully detect a binary source, and observe orbital motion over the course of the mission, this would be the first direct evidence of the existence of sub-parsec SMBHBs, supporting existing evidence from GW detections.
 Although this in itself would be a major achievement, the real scientific value would be to do this for a statistically significant population of binaries.
 As described by \cite{dorazio_repeated_2018}, a sample of massive binary separations and their redshift distribution would enable models for residence times to be ruled out and the parameters defining these models to be constrained.
 Such observations would also be beneficial in calibrating existing methods for binary candidate identification that are perhaps easier to perform than spaceborne VLBI.
 Such a survey would require a future spaceborne VLBI system, with a longer mission lifetime than BHEX and more specifically designed for SMBHB observation.
-This is discussed further in Section \ref{ss:prospects}.
+This is discussed further in Sect. \ref{ss:prospects}.

 Any observing time with BHEX dedicated to binary candidates is going to be inherently limited by the short lifetime and the primary science objectives of the mission.
 In this case, if sufficient observations of a candidate cannot be performed to confirm orbital motion, BHEX measurements could form part of a longer term, multi-instrument system observing the same source.
 This could consist of the ngEHT and/or future spaceborne VLBI systems.